-AAYLF delegate from the Philippines Nguyễn Minh Tiến (Tony) shares his insights about the key challenges in preserving and celebrating Vietnamese culture and identity within the Australian diaspora community.
+AAYLF delegate from Vietnam Nguyễn Minh Tiến (Tony) shares his insights about the key challenges in preserving and celebrating Vietnamese culture and identity within the Australian diaspora community.

 “When mentioning the [Vietnam] war, a million people feel happy but another million feel miserable.”

 This saying of the former Prime Minister of the Socialist Republic of Vietnam Võ Văn Kiệt had pounded heavily inside the writer’s head for the last seven days.
 By the time he submitted this article, investigations into the horrible human trafficking tragedy in Essex, England will not be concluded.
 The victims have been identified to be thirty-nine Vietnamese people aged between 15 and 44 , who had suffocated whilst pursuing “the American dream” in the back of a lorry’s truck.
 The Fall of Saigon, considered to be one of the most unforgettable days for modern Vietnam, kept flashing back when the writer read about the news of the illegal immigrants.
 It was the day of happiness and tears.
 For many Vietnamese living under the former government of the Republic of Vietnam, it was hard to immediately accepted the new regime, to adapt to the new lifestyle and ideologies.
 And so, they left.

 Cultural fault lines, an abstruse concept, one of the many reasons that have caused countless meaningless wars.
 Until this day, in many countries, humans themselves don’t fully accept diverse cultural perspectives.
 They bring their traditional cultural values into a new country without knowing how to adapt to the new atmosphere.
 They face difficulties in getting proper jobs and are discriminated against by local residents.
 And when cultural fault lines reach their peak, they lose their own national identities.